-Test administrators must NOT administer tests to their family members.
+Test administrators must not administer tests to their family members.
 Students related to their assigned test administrator should be reassigned to an alternate test administrator.
-In addition, under NO circumstances may a student's parent/guardian be present in that student's testing room.
+In addition, a student's parent/guardian should not be present in that student's testing room.